Apollo-LW/Apollo-Intelligence/apollo_intelligence/README.md

 [![Jina](https://github.com/jina-ai/jina/blob/master/.github/badges/jina-badge.svg?raw=true  "We fully commit to open-source")](https://get.jina.ai)

-The main search engine for the Apollo project, which provides an interface for users to search for educational resources.
+The main search engine for the Apollo project, which provides an interface for users to search for educational resources over the internet, in more than 100 languages.

 ## Features
  - Neural Search